Barbara M. Vogelstein

 Admission to the Museum is free from 5 to 11 p.m. on the first Saturday of every month (except September).

 What are Target First Saturdays?

 On the first Saturday of every month (except September), we open our doors to the community free of charge from 5 to 11 p.m.
-Galleries, the BKM Café and Bowl, and the Shop are open, and visitors of all ages can choose from an exciting menu of free special events, including family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
+Our galleries, Café, and Shop are open, and visitors of all ages can choose from an exciting menu of free special events, including family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
 See the schedule for the next Target First Saturday.

 Can anyone bypass the Admissions line?

 All visitors must stop at the Admissions Desk to receive an admission tag for the day.
 Members, show your card to the Admissions or Membership staff and receive an admission tag before you enter.

 Visit our Shop page.

 Can I come to the Museum just to visit the Shop?
 If so, do I have to pay the admission fee?

 No admission fee needed.
 You're welcome to walk directly to the Shop.

 What are the Library hours, and do I need an appointment?